-§ 9.1.1 Municipal Extraterritorial Jurisdiction:
+§ 9.1.1 Municipal Extraterritorial Planning Jurisdiction:

-The provisions of this Chapter 9 shall apply to any subdivision lying within the extraterritorial jurisdiction of a municipality to the extent that the Baldwin County Planning and Zoning Commission has jurisdiction over the subdivision of such Planned Development pursuant to Alabama Code § 11-52-30, et seq.
-Any Planned Development (both Large and Small Scale), located in the extraterritorial jurisdiction of a municipality and subject to the provisions of Alabama Code § 11-52-30 et seq., over which a municipal planning commission properly exercises exclusive subdivision jurisdiction, shall be submitted, by the developer, exclusively to the municipality and the Baldwin County Planning Director, or in his absence the acting Baldwin County Planning Director, in accordance with Alabama Code §§ 11-52-30(b) et seq.
-In the event the proposed subdivision is subject to municipal subdivision regulations, but lies within the zoning jurisdiction of the Baldwin County Commission, such proposed subdivision shall comply with the subdivision regulations of the municipality and the zoning regulations of Baldwin County.
+The provisions of this Chapter Article 9 shall apply to any subdivision, including Planned Unit Developments, lying within the extraterritorial planning jurisdiction of a municipality to the extent that unless the Baldwin County Planning and Zoning County Commission has entered into a planning jurisdiction agreement under Alabama Code §11-52-30 providing that the municipal planning commission shall be responsible for the regulation and enforcement of subdivisions jurisdiction over the subdivision of such Planned Development-within the Planning Jurisdiction pursuant to Alabama Code § 11 52 30, et seq.
+If the County, municipality, and municipal planning commission have properly entered into a planning jurisdiction agreement under §11-52-30, the terms and conditions of the planning jurisdiction agreement shall be governed applicability of Article 9 to the proposed subdivision.
+Copies of planning jurisdiction agreements may be obtained by contacting the Baldwin County Planning and Zoning Department.
+Any Planned Development (both Large and Small Scale), located in the extraterritorial jurisdiction of a municipality and subject to the provisions of Alabama Code § 11-52-30 et seq., over which a municipal planning commission properly exercises exclusive subdivision jurisdiction, shall be submitted, by the developer, exclusively to the municipality and the Baldwin County Planning Director, or in his absence the acting Baldwin County Planning Director, in accordance with Alabama Code §§ 11 52 30(b) et seq.
+In the event the proposed subdivision is subject to municipal subdivision regulations, but lies within the zoning jurisdiction a planning district that has voted to come under the zoning jurisdiction of the Baldwin County Commission, such proposed subdivision shall comply with the subdivision regulations of the municipality and the zoning regulations ordinance of Baldwin County.